+Independent Auditor's Report [continued]

-Valuation of Intang gible Assets Key audit matter description As at 31 May 2023, the carrying value of exploration and evaluation assets included in intangible assets in the statement of financial position amounted to $11,265,894$.
-We draw your attention to the disclosures made in notes 1 and 7 to the financial statements concerning the valuation of intangible assets held.
-The valuation of intangible assets by the company is dependent on the further successful development and ultimate production of the mineral resources and the availability of sufficient finance to bring the resources to economic maturity and profitability.
+Valuation of Intangible Assets

+Key audit matter description

+As at 31 May 2024, the carrying value of exploration and evaluation assets included in intangible assets in the statement of financial position amounted to €11,690,194.

+We draw your attention to the disclosures made in notes 1(a), 1(n) and 7 to the financial statements concerning the valuation of intangible assets held.
+The valuation of intangible assets by the Company is dependent on the further successful development and ultimate production of the mineral resources and the availability of sufficient finance to bring the resources to economic maturity and profitability.

 The valuation of intangible assets in the statement of financial position was assessed as a significant risk and given the balance constitutes the majority of the total assets in the statement of financial position, we considered it a key audit matter.

-How the scope of our audit responded to the key audit matter We performed the following procedures: We evaluated the design and determined the implementation of relevant controls in place over the capitalisation and subsequent valuation of intangible assets; We inspected documentation in respect of new and current licenses held (as relevant); We challenged the directors' assessment of indicators of impairment in relation to exploration and evaluation assets.
-We also performed a review of the proposed exploration programme in respect of the company's asset to consider indicators of impairment; We performed a review of Board of Directors meeting minutes and press releases issued by the company in relation to the status of exploration and evaluation assets; We performed a review of budgeted expenditure for the next 12 months from the date of approval of the financial statements; and We also considered the adequacy of the disclosure in the financial statements.
-Key observations A significant uncertainty exists in relation to the ability of the company to release the exploration and evaluation assets capitalised to intangible assets.
-As noted above, we draw your attention to the disclosures made in notes 1 and 7 to the financial statements concerning the valuation of intangible assets.
-The valuation of intangible assets by the company is dependant on the successful renewal of certain licenses, the further successful development and ultimate production of the mineral resources and the availability of sufficient finance to bring the resources to economic maturity and profitability.
+How the scope of our audit responded to the key audit matter

+We performed the following procedures:

+- We evaluated the design and determined the implementation of relevant controls in place over the capitalisation and subsequent valuation of intangible assets; - We inspected documentation in respect of new and current licenses held (as relevant); - We challenged the directors' assessment of indicators of impairment in relation to exploration and evaluation assets.
+We also performed a review of the proposed exploration programme in respect of the Company's asset to consider indicators of impairment; - We performed a review of Board of Directors meeting minutes and press releases issued by the Company in relation to the status of exploration and evaluation assets; - We performed a review of budgeted expenditure for the next 12 months from the date of approval of the financial statements; and - We also considered the adequacy of the disclosure in the financial statements.

+Key observations

+A significant uncertainty exists in relation to the ability of the Company to release the exploration and evaluation assets capitalised to intangible assets.

+As noted above, we draw your attention to the disclosures made in notes 1(a), 1(n) and 7 to the financial statements concerning the valuation of intangible assets.
+The valuation of intangible assets by the Company is dependant on the successful renewal of certain licenses, the further successful development and ultimate production of the mineral resources and the availability of sufficient finance to bring the resources to economic maturity and profitability.
 The financial statements do not include any adjustments in relation to these uncertainties and the ultimate outcome cannot, at present, be determined.
 Our opinion is not modified in respect of this matter.